ezefranca/FSK-Arduino-iOS/README.md

 How to use
 ====

 This libraries have a propouse work with an Arduino using a Sofmodem Shield* to communicate with iOS using FSK.
 Currently, the source code of the SoftModem is not made as a framework.
+If you want to use SoftModem in your project, the source code you have two ways:

+## Adding MBProgressHUD to your project

+### Cocoapods

+[CocoaPods](http://cocoapods.org) is the recommended way to add FSK-Arduino-iOS to your project.

+1. Add a pod entry for FSK-Arduino-iOS to your Podfile `pod 'FSK-Arduino-iOS', '~> 0.0.2'`
+2. Install the pod(s) by running `pod install`.

+### Source files

+Alternatively you can directly adding source files to your project.

+1. Download the [latest code version](https://github.com/ezefranca/FSK-Arduino-iOS/archive/master.zip) or add the repository as a git submodule to your git-tracked project.
-If you want to use SoftModem in your project, the source code related to the SoftModem must be copied from the source code of the SoftModemTerminal.
-The following is the list of source code related to SoftModem.
+2. The Folder /FSK must be copied from the source code of your project.
+The following is the list of source code related to FSK.
 Please copy these to the project source code.

 ```objectivec
 * AudioQueueObject.h